updeshxp/Serenity_kernel/README.md

    backup of the modules corresponding to that kernel, as well.
-If you are installing a new kernel with the same version number as your working kernel, make a backup of your modules directory before you do a "make modules_install".
+If you are installing a new kernel with the same version number as your working kernel, make a backup of your modules directory before you do a `make modules_install`.

-   Alternatively, before compiling, use the kernel config option "LOCALVERSION" to append a unique suffix to the regular kernel version.
+   Alternatively, before compiling, use the kernel config option `LOCALVERSION` to append a unique suffix to the regular kernel version.
-   LOCALVERSION can be set in the "General Setup" menu.
+   LOCALVERSION can be set in the `General Setup` menu.

  - In order to boot your new kernel, you'll need to copy the kernel image (e.g. .../linux/arch/i386/boot/bzImage after compilation)